 Eanflæd Princess of Kent and Queen of Northumbria

-Eanflæd was born in Northumbria and followed her mother Æthelburh into exile in Kent when her father King Edwin was killed at the Battle of Hatfield Chase in 633.
-It seems highly probable, therefore, that for a period of time, Eanflæd lived with her mother in Lyminge.
+Eanflæd was born in Northumbria and followed her mother Æthelburh into exile in Kent when her father King Edwin was killed at the Battle of Hatfield Chase in 633 (or 634) It seems highly probable, therefore, that for a period of time, Eanflæd lived with her mother in Lyminge.

 Between 642 and 644, King Eorcenberht of Kent, Eanflæd’s cousin, negotiated a marriage alliance with Oswiu who had succeeded to the throne of Northumbria.
 At that time, Northumbria was not a truly united kingdom, and many people still considered themselves to come either from Bernicia (roughly Northumberland and County Durham) or Deira (roughly Yorkshire).
 Oswiu was from the royal house of Bernicia.
 Eanflæd, through her father Edwin, was from the royal house of Deira.
 Their marriage united the two houses in a perfect alliance.